sombochea/SomboChea/WORKLIFEEVENTS.md

 - Repair my PC on my own

-- Take my PC to PC seller at Phnom Penh alone and walk a whole day long and sleep in café shop with motor-taxi call me at 11, 12 PM and wake at 5 and then walk away from café shop to the river till the afternoon go back to take the PC , then wait taxi to back home
+- Take my PC to PC seller at Phnom Penh alone and walk a whole day long and sleep in café shop with motor-taxi call me at 11 PM, 12 AM and wake at 5 and then walk away from café shop to the river till the afternoon go back to take the PC , then wait taxi to back home

 - Failed PC repairs many times